 As a freelancer, you are welcome to sit down to enjoy the quiet and calm atmosphere.
 As you would expect, there is free WiFi available.
 There are multiple places to sit and some desks to make use of.
 People tend to keep to themselves here, which is useful if you’re looking to focus for a while without any distractions.

-They are open from Monday through Saturday from 9 a to 11pm, Sunday from 11 am to 11pm, and on Bank Holidays from 12 noon to 11pm.
 Keep in mind that the Barbican, like many major libraries now, may ask to search any large bags you bring into the building, so it’s best to pack light for your day of work.
 A simple laptop case with just the essentials will help you get through security with ease so you can sit down and begin working.

 Ozone Coffee Roasters